It’s hard not to love them! They’re incredibly versatile characters with a wide variety of skills and seemingly endless charm.

 Every party is better for having a Bard join them on their adventure.
 How many crazy D&D stories begin with “it all started when our Bard decided to…”?

-However, in keeping with the tradition of my other class guides, it’s now time to rank each of the Bard subclasses in D&D 5e.
+However, in keeping with the tradition of my other class guides, it’s now time to rank every Bard subclass in D&D 5e.

 Which of the Bardic Colleges will take the number 1 spot?